Earlestown Town Hall: History

 In the late 1880s the town improvement commissioners, who were based in the old assembly hall in the High Street in Newton-le-Willows, decided to procure a new public hall for Earlestown.
 The building was financed in part by a donation of land together with a gift of £500 from the lord of the manor, Lord Newton.
 It was designed by Thomas Beesley in the Queen Anne style, built in red brick by R. Neill & Sons of Manchester at a cost of £10,200 and opened in December 1893.
 The design involved an asymmetrical main frontage with seven bays facing onto Market Street; the central section of three bays featured a round headed doorway with a stained glass fanlight flanked by pilasters and brackets supporting a curved balcony and by full-height octagonal turrets.
 There was a French door on the first floor with a lunette window above surmounted by a shaped pediment containing a blank roundel.
 The left hand section contained a five-stage tower with a belfry in the fourth stage and a clock in the fifth stage.
-The clock was designed and manufactured by Potts of Leeds.
+The quarter-chiming clock was designed and manufactured by Potts of Leeds.
 Internally, the principal rooms, which were both on the first floor, were the main hall on the south side of the building and the mayor's parlour on the northeast side.